Here is the second part of Paul Grassart’s contribution (http://www.paulgrassart.com/) on the peak lapel:

 Following my last article on the variations of the peak lapel, I found, on French forum De Pied en Cap a short discussion on the subject, in which I identified over ten parameters to modulate (without necessarily hinging on one another).

 I attempted a systematic exploration of all, always starting from the same base: the left front panel of a single-breasted jacket with peak lapel and piped pockets.
-It is trendy yet conservative: it is positioned relatively high, of average width and has a basic shape and slightly curves lapel without any excess.
+It is trendy yet conservative: the lapel is positioned relatively high, of average width and has a basic shape and slightly curves without any excess.

 Starting from the base, I created variations by modulating one parameter at a time.
 You will see that some changes give visually similar results, but that a closer look reveals a slight difference.